quangIO/hoppy/README.md

 ## Limitations

-- **First run setup**: Hoppy automatically downloads Joern (approximately 200MB) on first run if not found in your PATH.
+- **First run setup**: Hoppy automatically downloads Joern on first run if not found in your PATH.
 - **Performance**: CPG generation is resource-intensive.
 For large codebases, the initial parse can take minutes.
 Use `build_cpg()` / `load_cpg()` if you're running many queries on the same code.

 ## Contributing

 Contributions welcome.
 Areas that need work:

-- More language frontends (Go, Rust, etc.)
+- More language frontends (Go, Kotlin, C, C++, etc.)
 - Better Python support
 - More built-in rules
 - Performance improvements